-Written by Paul Barrett and Maretha Prinsloo
+By Paul Barrett and Maretha Prinsloo on December 13, 2019

 Of interest are the differences (if any) shown between younger and older employees, with respect to the magnitudes of Information Processing Competencies (IPCs) and preferred Cognitive Styles, within different employment areas.